Designations Congruent with Things: Chapter 26

 “My name is Kim,” Kim says.

-Hermann can remember the moment he entered that lab from a dual perspective—coming in the door and stopping short in abject horror; pinned to a table, his arm aching, his hand cold, his left hand only inches from his phone.
+Hermann remembers the moment he entered that lab from a dual perspective—coming in the door and stopping short in abject horror; pinned to a table, his arm aching, his hand cold, his left hand inches from his phone.

 Hermann tries to force the moment from his mind, but it won’t leave him.
 He feels vaguely sick.